dnanexus/dxCompiler/doc/AUTHENTICATED_IMPORTS.md

 ### Public imports stopped working

 The authenticated HTTP protocol is backward compatible.
-If no token is set, it works like the standard HTTP protocol.
-Verify no token is set if you're testing public access.
+If `WDL_IMPORT_TOKENS` is not set, it works like the standard HTTP protocol.
+Verify the variable is not set if you're testing public access.

 ## How It Works

 dxCompiler uses a custom `AuthenticatedHttpFileAccessProtocol` that:

-1. Checks if `WDL_IMPORT_TOKEN` is set
+1. Parses `WDL_IMPORT_TOKENS` into a map of domain -> token
-2. For each HTTP import, checks if the domain is in the allowed list
+2. For each HTTP import, looks up the domain in the map
-3. If both conditions are met, adds an `Authorization: Bearer <token>` header to the request
+3. If a token is found for the domain, adds an `Authorization: Bearer <token>` header to the request
-4. If either condition is not met, the request proceeds without authentication (backward compatible)
+4. If no token is configured for the domain, the request proceeds without authentication

 This ensures that:
-- Tokens are never sent to untrusted domains
+- Tokens are never sent to unconfigured domains
+- Different services can use different tokens
 - Existing workflows continue to work without modification
 - Authentication failures produce clear, actionable error messages